CODAIT/max-central-repo/README.md

 If you have any questions that you would like to discuss with us:

 1. For general discussion, you are welcome to open an issue in [our issue tracker](https://github.com/CODAIT/max-central-repo/issues/new).
-2. For discussion with a particular model, you are welcome to open an issue in the corresponding repository.
-You can find a list of the repositories at https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md
+2. For a question about a particular model, you are welcome to open an issue in the corresponding repository.
+You can find a list of the repositories [here](https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md).

 # Contributing to the Model Asset Exchange